No momento, esta página não está disponível em português

 If you use this query parameter, other query parameters are ignored.

-countries Returns terminals located in the countries/regions specified by their two-letter country code in ISO 3166-1 alpha-2 format.
+countries Returns terminals located in the countries/regions specified.

 merchantIds Returns terminals that belong to the merchant accounts specified by their unique ID.